1968–1969 Japanese university protests: Decline and fall

 The explosion of student unrest following the Yasuda Hall siege led to the number of occupied campuses skyrocketing from 33 to 77 by March and 111 by April.
 However, the government paid close attention to the protests, and police strengthened their stance against them.
 In February, the barricades at Nihon University were dismantled, and the university reopened its classes.
 Its entrance exams were held under heavy police guard.
 Attention shifted to Kyoto University, where the Kyoto Zenkyōtō and the local Minsei chapter, supported by the Kyoto University authorities, had been fighting viciously.
 Following a fight that ended at Nihon University, Zenkyōtō students declared central Kyoto a "liberated area", and riot police were called in to deal with the students.
 Entrance exams were held in March in emergency centers in Kyoto under police protection, following which the protests at Kyoto University fizzled out.
 On Okinawa Day, students clashed with police in central Tokyo against the background of a much larger protest against the American occupation of Okinawa.
 Student activity spiked again in June, as they allied with other left-wing groups to protest against the Vietnam War.

 In late 1968, Prime Minister Eisaku Sato appointed educationist Michita Sakata, who previously called for a special investigation into university deficiencies in 1968, as Minister of Education.
 Sakata, now tasked with trying to deal with calls for government intervention in the universities, did so by promulgating the Act on Temporary Measures concerning University Management in May 1969.
 The government rushed it through the National Diet and implemented it as law in August.
 The law called for the creation of the Extra Council on University Disputes and made it possible for university authorities to call in riot police to resolve disputes with students.
 This legislation served as a heavy blow for the already declining student groups and was one of the key factors in their demise.

 By the end of 1969, the students had been broken.
 Many barricades had been dismantled, and violence slowly dissipated.
 The National Zenkyōtō, formed in 1969, whose activity peaked in September with a rally held in Hibiya Park, fractured from infighting.
 Movements became isolated.
-Despite the destruction of any unity between Zenkyōtō, students continued to riot in the streets, with their more of their attention turned to concerns like the war in Vietnam and the upcoming renewal of the Anpo treaty.
+Despite the destruction of any unity between Zenkyōtō, students continued to riot in the streets, with more of their attention turned to concerns like the war in Vietnam and the upcoming renewal of the Anpo treaty.
 In 1970, the situation on campuses returned to normal.